Zaraius/aero/onboarding/README.md

     ```bash
     docker build -t ros2-mavros .
     ```
+    Note: if it says you don't have permission run newgrp docker or run docker with sudo preceding it
     2. Allow local root to access the X server (run on host)

     ```bash